-Cache Replication to protect against local host or SSD failure
+Cache replication to protect against data loss in case of host failure

-One of the main benefits of clustering SSDs across VMware hosts is being able to mirror the cache across VMware hosts in a distributed fashion.
-The administrator specifies the number (0, 1, or 2) of copies of cache that need to be kept for each local cache in the cluster.
-The number of copies indicates the maximum number of host failures that can be sustained before there is data loss in the cluster.
-In our most popular configurations, customers choose to keep one copy of write cache (called replica in VirtuCache) for each local host write cache, in which case, VirtuCache automatically replicates the dirty writes to one more SSD on one more VMware host in the same VMware cluster.
+One of the main benefits of clustering cache media across VMware hosts is being able to mirror the write cache across VMware hosts in a distributed fashion.
+The administrator specifies the number (0, 1, or 2) of copies of write cache that need to be on separate hosts for each local VM write cache in the cluster.
+We call this a ‘write replica’.
+The number of write replicas indicates the maximum number of node failures that can be sustained before there is data loss in the cluster.
+If an administrator chooses to keep, say, one write replica, VirtuCache automatically replicates the dirty writes (dirty writes are writes in the in-host cache that have not yet been synced with backend storage) to cache media on one additional VMware host in the same cluster.
 We default to using the vMotion network for such replication.
 However a separate network can be configured as well.
-Reads are not replicated since the backend storage appliance is always consistent as far as reads go.
-In the event of a host or SSD failure, VirtuCache syncs the backup copy of the write cache from another host to the backend storage appliance.
+Reads are not replicated since the backend storage appliance is always in-sync as far as reads go.
+In the event of a host failure, VirtuCache syncs the backend storage appliance with backup copy of the write cache from another host (write replica).